flatcar-archive/flatcar-docs/os/booting-on-cloudca.md

 # Running Flatcar Linux on cloud.ca

 [cloud.ca](http://www.cloud.ca) is a regional IaaS designed to help meet regulatory or security requirements by storing data in Canada.
-Container Linux is a supported operating system for VMs on the cloud.ca infrastructure.
+Flatcar Linux is a supported operating system for VMs on the cloud.ca infrastructure.

 ## Choosing a channel

-Container Linux is designed to be [updated automatically][update-docs], with three channels of different update schedules: Stable, Beta, and Alpha.
+Flatcar Linux is designed to be [updated automatically][update-docs], with three channels of different update schedules: Stable, Beta, and Alpha.
 You can [disable this feature][reboot-docs], although we don't recommend it.
 Read the [release notes][release-notes] for specific features and bug fixes.

-The cloud.ca Container Linux image is built from the official stable release CloudStack image.
+The cloud.ca Flatcar Linux image is built from the official stable release CloudStack image.

 <div id="cca-images">
   <ul class="nav nav-tabs">